 This lovely red and tan yin yang collage was created by Anegada Arts.
 Consider hanging a yin yang design in your house.
 In feng shui, hanging a yin yang symbol in your home helps to maintain harmony and balance since it draws chi energy into your home.

 When there is too little yin or yang energy an imbalance of chi energy occurs.
 This imbalance can cause all manner of destructive forces seen in nature.
 When your home suffers from too much yin energy or too much yang energy, you can suffer loss, illness, arguments and various disruptions to your life.
 The principles of feng shui address these disruptions of chi energy and offer ways to correct chi imbalances.

 This painting further demonstrates the magnetic relationship between the earth and the moon in a highly stylized work of art.
 It is a striking rendition of the yin yang symbol, with the earth and moon represented in the eyes of the chi.

 The outer graphic that resembles a spiderweb frames the trigrams and yin yang symbol.

 The artist chose to use brown and yellow for the yin yang colors, while still observing the use of opposite colors for each dot.

-Light and Dark Earth Graphic
+Light and Dark Yin and Yang Earth Graphic